 Fred lives in country X and has a subscription with X-Com.
 He is registered with the X-Com network and attends a soccer game at a stadium near the capital city.
 He attends the game with his friend Wang Fang a visitor from China.
 Her phone is registered (as an inbound roamer) on the Z-Cast network.
+Home network of Wang Fang’ phone has service agreement with both Y-Tel and Z-Cast.
+According to operator controlled PLMN selector lists, Z-Cast is most prioritized PLMN for Wang Fang’s phone.

 5.2.3 Service flows